Ethan-net/PayQuick_fintech_App/README.md

-# Full Stack Fintech Application
+# Quickpay Full Stack Fintech Application

 ## Overview
 This is a **full-stack fintech web application** built using **MERN stack (MongoDB, Express.js, React, Node.js)**.
 The application provides users with secure financial transactions, account management, and analytics.